 6.44.
 The fuel management programme should address those activities that are needed in order to allow optimum reactor core operation without compromising the limits imposed by the design safety considerations relating to the nuclear fuel and the plant as a whole.
 Special consideration should be given to the safety aspects of core management, fuel procurement, site storage, irradiation, and handling and transport of fuel, for which the operating organization is responsible.
 In particular, the fuel management programme should cover:

-- the establishment of detailed technical specifications and quality assurance requirements for fuel procurement; - special studies to be undertaken to demonstrate the ability of new or modified fuel to meet the provisions of the safety analysis report, especially when fuel from different suppliers is to be placed in the reactor core; - arrangements to ensure safety during transport, storage and handling of new and irradiated fuel; - establishment of core calculation programmes to define fuel and absorber loading patterns, so as to maintain compliance with reactivity, temperature and irradiation or burnup limits; - core monitoring to ensure that core parameters which are indicative of conformance with design and operational limits are monitored, trended and evaluated to detect abnormal behaviour; - fuel monitoring to ensure that fuel cladding integrity is maintained under all core operating conditions; - implementation of applicable requirements for the examination of irradiated fuel, and use of the results to monitor fuel performance; and - verification of the startup testing methods and establishment of associated surveillance requirements.
+- the establishment of detailed technical specifications and quality assurance requirements for fuel procurement; - special studies to be undertaken to demonstrate the ability of new or modified fuel to meet the provisions of the safety analysis report, especially when fuel from different suppliers is to be placed in the reactor core; - arrangements to ensure safety during transport, storage and handling of new and irradiated fuel; - establishment of core calculation programmes to define fuel and absorber loading patterns, so as to maintain compliance with reactivity, temperature and irradiation or burnup limits; - core monitoring to ensure that core parameters which are indicative of conformance with design and operational limits are monitored, trended and evaluated to detect abnormal behaviour: - fuel monitoring to ensure that fuel cladding integrity is maintained under all core operating conditions; - implementation of applicable requirements for the examination of irradiated fuel, and use of the results to monitor fuel performance; and - verification of the startup testing methods and establishment of associated surveillance requirements.

-6.44.A.
 More detailed guidance on core management and fuel handling can be found in Ref.
-Core Management and Fuel Handling in Nuclear Power Plants, Safety Standards Series No. NS-G-2.5 [13].
+[13].